AMProgramsc/WarningList/README.md

 # For Basic versions
 * Unpack and run exe file in Debug folder
 # For Alpha and latest versions
-* Unpack and run exe file in WpfApp1\bin\Debug folder
+* Unpack and run exe file in WarningList\bin\Debug folder
 -------------------------------
 # System requirements